Ports of Call

 Courchevel Travel Guide

-The Trois Vallées ski area is one of the best and most extensive in the world (10 times larger than Vail, the largest ski resort in the States), and Courchevel offers argueably the best skiing within the area - the snow is more reliable than Meribel, which gets more sun.
-There are lots of easy slopes for beginners beneath the Saulire cable car base station and there's lots of choice for intermediates in both Courchevel and neighbouring Meribel.
+The Trois Vallées ski area is one of the best and most extensive in the world (10 times larger than Vail, the largest ski resort in the United States), and Courchevel offers arguably the best skiing within the area - the snow is more reliable than Meribel, which gets more sun.
+There are lots of easy slopes for beginners beneath the Saulire cable car base station, and there is lots of choice for intermediates in both Courchevel and neighbouring Meribel.
 Advanced skiers will enjoy the reds and blacks above La Saulire; there are also some challenging north-facing slopes above Val Thorens, which can be reached within a day's skiing.
 Snowboarders will find some great slopes for cruising and some exciting couloirs for experts.
-When the snow is fresh there's some good off-piste - but it's advisable to go with a knowledgeable guide.
-There are several good ski schools in Courcheval, in addition to the state-run ESF, such as New Generation which has offices in both Moriond and Courchevel 1850.
+When the snow is fresh there is some good off-piste, but it is advisable to go with a knowledgeable guide.
+There are several good ski schools in Courcheval, in addition to the state-run ESF, such as New Generation, which has offices in both Moriond and Courchevel 1850.

 Courchevel 1850 offers the best shopping, ranging from ski shops to expensive designer boutiques.
 The lower resorts all have ski shops and mini-supermarkets as well as a fine selection of bakeries and delicatessens.

-Courchevel 1850 has the best and most expensive restaurants in the holiday resort.
-Chabichou and Le Bateau Ivre offer some of the best food in the Alps; however, all resorts have a good choice of reasonably priced, good quality restaurants.
+Courchevel 1850 has the best and most expensive restaurants in the holiday resort; however, all the resorts have a good choice of reasonably priced, good quality restaurants.

 All the villages have their own nightlife to offer holidaymakers, although most visitors make the trip to Courchevel 1850 for the liveliest clubs and bars.

-Parasailing and tobogganing can be arranged for holidaymakers in Courchevel and for whiteout days there is a cinema, bowling, ice skating and a swimming pool.
+Parasailing and tobogganing can be arranged for holidaymakers in Courchevel and for whiteout days there is a cinema, bowling, ice skating and an indoor swimming pool.
 Some of the smarter hotels offer spa treatments.